Tie a Yellow Ribbon Round the Ole Oak Tree: Chart and sales performance

-In April 1973, the recording by Dawn featuring Tony Orlando reached No. 1 in the Billboard Hot 100 (chart date April 21, 1973) in the US, and stayed at No. 1 for four weeks.
+In April 1973, the recording by Dawn featuring Tony Orlando reached No.1 in the Billboard Hot 100 (chart date April 21, 1973) in the US, and stayed at No.1 for four weeks.
 "Tie A Yellow Ribbon" sold 3 million records in the US in three weeks.
-It also reached No. 1 on the Adult Contemporary chart, and BMI calculated that radio stations had played it 3 million times from seventeen continuous years of airplay.
-Billboard ranked it as the No. 1 song for 1973.
-It also reached No. 1 in the UK and Australia, and has sold one million copies in the UK.
-In New Zealand, the song spent 10 weeks at number one.
+It also reached No.1 on the Adult Contemporary chart, and BMI calculated that radio stations had played it 3 million times from seventeen continuous years of airplay.
+Billboard ranked it as the No.1 song for 1973.
+It also reached No.1 in the UK and Australia, and has sold one million copies in the UK.
+In New Zealand, the song spent 10 weeks at No.1.